qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/getting_started/helloworld.rst

 Please make sure to have read the detailed :doc:`requirements`.
 To recap, there are only a few requirements for full-featured qooxdoo application development:

 * *client*: any major web browser
 * *server*: any HTTP-aware backend.
-During development the local file system should also be ok
+During development the local file system should also be ok (*)
 * *operating system*: any
 * *tools*: Python required

+(*) Developers using Chrome should note that there is a known issue loading reasonably complex qooxdoo applications (such as the API viewer or the demo browser) via the file:// protocol.
+It is recommended to Chrome users to use the HTTP protocol, even while developing.

 .. _pages/getting_started/helloworld#download: